si1 clarity diamond engagement ringsi1 clarity diamond engagement ring

 Types of Clarity Features

-When it comes to clarity grading, smaller and lighter-colored flaws don't have as much impact as large or dark ones.
+In clarity grading, smaller and lighter-colored inclusions have less impact on the grade than large or dark ones.
+This distinction matters tremendously for appearance.

 • light color flaws